alevere/openc2-python-slpf-iptables/README.md

 curl -vvv http://[insert IP or name here]
 ```

-Check to see what iptables currently has configured, it is allowing all in my example below
+Check to see what iptables currently has configured.
+In the response below it is allowing all packets.
 ```
 sudo iptables --list
 ```